hmc-cs111-fall2016/piconot/evaluation.md

 but is not overly difficult.
 Therefor I think a 5 makes sense because it wasn't really difficult to make the change, but it was a little tedious.

-**On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

-**On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

 ## External DSL